 5) The personal touch

-- Address how you plan to ensure inclusivity and representation for all student groups. - Explain how you plan to build and maintain productive relationships. - Share personal anecdotes or stories that connect you with the student body.
+- Address how you plan to ensure inclusivity and representation for all student groups. - Explain how you plan to build and maintain productive relationships. - Share personal anecdotes or stories that connect you with the rest of the Society.

 6) Conclusion